 Dashing and Debonair Vijaya

-Thirty -two years have passed since the brutal assassination of Vijaya Kumaratunga but the handsome filmstar-politico remains evergreen in the collective memory of his numerous fans and followers.
+Thirty – four years have passed since the brutal assassination of Vijaya Kumaratunga but the handsome filmstar-politico remains evergreen in the collective memory of his numerous fans and followers.
 In his thespian career of more than two decades, the dashing and debonair Vijaya enthralled millions of filmgoers with his scintillating screen performances.

 He had acted in 114 films at the time of his demise.
 Subsequently eight more of his films were released after his death.
 Thus Vijaya’s final tally of films is 122.
 It is said that he had acted without getting any payment in 13 films.
 Almost all of his films were financial successes at the box office..
 Due to the political machinations in the cinema sphere, Vijaya was seldom bedecked with laurels for his acting skills but as far as the film-going masses were concerned, he was their popular idol.
 He was voted most popular actor for eight years successively.